Millefeuille42/advent_of_code_2023/readme.md

 See https://adventofcode.com/

-## Guidelines
+## Letting Fate Decide
-I have mapped 12 languages (of which I have a variable amount of knowledge) to a d12 and will let fate decide which language I will do every day.
+I've spiced up this challenge by tying 12 different programming languages to a d12.
+Each day, I roll the dice to pick a language for that day's challenge.
+Here are the languages I've linked to the die:

-1. go
+1. Go
-2. rust
+2. Rust
-3. bash
+3. Bash
-4. c++
+4. C++
-5. c#
+5. C#
-6. js/ts
+6. JavaScript/TypeScript
-7. python
+7. Python
-8. ASM (1 architecture au choix)
+8. Assembly (any architecture)
 9. OCaml
 10. Lua
 11. Perl
 12. Kotlin

-I will certainly not do every dayly challenge the said day.
+I might not tackle every daily challenge on its release day.

-## Picks
+## Daily Rolls
-Here are the picks for every day
+Here's what I've rolled for each day:

 - Day 1: Go
-- Day 2: JS / TS
+- Day 2: JavaScript/TypeScript
 - Day 3: C++

-## License / Copyright
+## Keep It Fair!
-All my code and this repo is under the MIT License.
-Just don't use it to cheat, because cheating is bad :(
+All the code in this repository falls under the MIT License.
+Just a friendly reminder: let's keep it fair and not use it for cheating.
+Cheating isn't cool! :(

-## Stuff
+## Share Your Thoughts
-If you like this: leave a star, send me your language list, the dice you chose, anything, nothing, it's up to you !
+If you enjoy this setup, show some love by starring the repository!
+Feel free to share your own language list or anything else you'd like to add -- it's all about having fun!